bolg55/fastify_starter/README.md

 The front end allows you to sign in, view protected routes, update profile name, sign out, and make a payment using Stripe.

+## NEW - TanStack

+I have refactored some of the frontend code to use Tanstack, specifically Tanstack Query, formerly known as React Query.
+This is a powerful data fetching library that makes it easy to fetch, cache, and update data in your React applications.
+It is designed to be easy to use and easy to understand, and is a great fit for this project.

 > Note: If you do not deploy your backend to a live server, you will need to use something like [ngrok](https://ngrok.com/) to expose your local server to the internet so that the frontend can communicate with it when testing the Stripe integration.

 ## Core features